13480 Congress Lake Avenue, Hartville, 44632

 On-Duty Ranger: 330.353.2377

-Feedback from a Community Survey and Public Meetings is being used to put together a Master Plan for Quail Hollow Park.
-The document below previews several areas around the park that will be discussed more in the plan.
+Feedback from a Community Survey and Public Meetings was used to put together a Master Plan for Quail Hollow Park.
+The documents below make up the plan that will be voted on at the July 5, 2017 Board of Park Commissioners meeting.

 Quail Hollow Park features over 700 acres of rolling meadows, marshes, pine and deciduous woods surrounding a 40-room house.
 Scenic woodland trails, gardens and the house offer a variety of natural and cultural experiences for visitors.
 Operating as a state park since 1975, Stark Parks began managing the park in January of 2016.